 Video of the Day

 Preparing For the Test

 On the day before the test, take any prescription medications on the normal schedule unless told otherwise by your doctor.
 Increase your fluid intake and go to bed on time.
-If you are diabetic, speak with your doctor about taking your medication.
+If you have diabetes, speak with your doctor about taking your medication.
 For morning tests, do not eat or use any tobacco products after midnight.
 If your test is in the afternoon, a light breakfast is allowed before 9 a.m., with nothing to eat afterward.
-For both morning and afternoon tests, don’t drink any caffeine or alcohol, drink nothing within 4 hours of the test, and avoid exercise or physical exertion before the test.
+For both morning and afternoon tests, don't drink any caffeine or alcohol, drink nothing within 4 hours of the test, and avoid exercise or physical exertion before the test.

 Why You Need to Fast